 At some point on their writing journey, most writers discover that transferring the world that is in their mind into a story that engages and excites readers can be a frustrating experience.

-We have seen how important it is for a writer to show, not tell, but this becomes even more important when describing characters and locations.
+We have seen how important it is for a writer to to use description to show, not tell, but this becomes even more important when describing locations and good writing character descriptions.

 Many famous writers have tried to sum up the writing process in short, witty, and intelligent sound bites, but none seem to be more successful that horror writer Stephen King.
 In fact, his book, On Writing, seems to be an endless treasure trove of short quotes that cut to the heart of what it means to be a writer.